 - We don't accept liability for any loss caused by delay to your journey, cancellation of any train, missed connection, or closure of the railway

-For further information on our commitments to our customers you can read our Passenger’s Charter, available online at eastcoast.co.uk, or pick up a copy from our stations
+- For further information on our commitments to our customers you can read our Passenger’s Charter online at eastcoast.co.uk, or pick up a copy from any of our stations